What does it cost to join?

 Each of our camps has different items available.
 Please contact the site manager at the camp you will be using to determine what is provided at that site.

-Who do I talk to about using the climbing wall, high and low ropes courses?
+Who do I talk to about using the climbing wall, high and low ropes courses or other activities?

-If you are with a Girl Scout group, contact the site reservation facilitator for information on how to arrange for these activities.
+If you are with a Girl Scout group, click here for more information on the activities available and here for the reservation form.
 Currently, our insurance company does not allow use of the climbing wall or the ropes courses for any group other than Girl Scouts groups.
+Groups can use the waterfront, archery or other areas, if they provide a facilitator with proper certification.
+Please contact the camp registrar for reservations as well as camp policies.

 What is the charge to rent the boats?